by Andrew Davidson and Nic Colombo

 - Pain management (B): advice to seek pain relief or anti-inflammatories from GP or Pharmacist if pain is poorly managed.
 Tell your patient to try ice 10 minutes a few times a day (not necessarily for swelling, ice can also be an effective and natural pain reliever).
 If you're dealing with swelling too, think POLICE (Protection, Optimum Loading, Ice, Compression, Elevation).

-- Restore normal gait pattern (B): from your assessment findings, decide what structures you and your patient will work on.
+- Restore normal lower limb biomechanics (B): from your assessment findings, decide what structures you and your patient will work on.
 Patella femoral maltracking is part of a wider diagnosis affecting the patella-femoral joint: PFPS.
 PFPS has been long thought to be caused by the patella sitting laterally in the femoral grove underneath it.
 For quite some time, the only answer to PFPS would be to “strengthen the VMO”, this specific part of the quadriceps muscle which was thought to “pull” the patella medially, back in its grove.
 Most recent research however shows it’s almost impossible to target the VMO on its own through exercise, and that positive results were likely due to increasing quads strength overall.
 The problem may not be the patella going outwards but in fact the femur underneath it turning inwards.
 So working hip external rotators and abductors is usually a good start.
 Design and provide a home exercise programme for your patient.
 Start with non-weight bearing exercises if pain levels are high and move onto closed chain exercises, functional exercises later on.
 Make sure your patient knows how to perform each exercise (and the reason why they're doing them) before they leave.
 You can use diagrams but also things like filming the patient doing the exercise on their phone, so they can access once at home.

 - Graded return to previous sports / activity (B) either in a class or gym setting or independently at home.
 Assess your patient in function, have a look at how they perform specific movements related to their sport.
 Progress your exercise programme to include activity-related exercises.